plexguide/tdarr-av1/README.md

    a.
 Name: t1
    b.
 Resolution Limit: [None]
    c.
 Audio:
-     i.
-Track Selection Behavior: [All Matching Selected Languages] ii.
-'Auto Passthru' Behavior: [Check All of them, yes all of them] iii.
+     <br>i.
+Track Selection Behavior: [All Matching Selected Languages]
+     <br>ii.
+'Auto Passthru' Behavior: [Check All of them, yes all of them]
+     <br>iii.
 Fallback Encoder: [None]
-     iv.
+     <br>iv.
 Audio encoder settings for each chosen track: Codec > [Auto Passthru] ... goof this and all your videos may turn into MP3 codecs.
-     v.
-For Additioinal Tracks: Use All Tracks as Templates vi.
+     <br>v.
+For Additioinal Tracks: Use All Tracks as Templates
+     <br>vi.
 Click Save
 <br><br>
 ### Testing Before Moving On